ColdFusionX/ColdFusionX.github.io/_posts/2020-10-08-Blackfield-HTB.md

 d-----         10/5/2020  3:27 PM                WindowsImageBackup
 ```

-Now that we have obtainted WindowsImageBackup of `NTDS.dit` file inside the SMB share, we'll recovery the file inside our directory `cd C:\Users\svc_backup\Documents\`
+Now that we have obtained WindowsImageBackup of `NTDS.dit` file inside the SMB share, we'll recovery the file inside our directory `cd C:\Users\svc_backup\Documents\`

 For recovering the backup we need the backup version: